 I know tolerance of other religions and faiths is seen by some as a dirty, liberal word, because it is misconstrued as a watering down of each particular faith—a weak, wishy-washy acceptance of all faiths.
 I don’t believe this to be true.
-On the contrary, spiritual multilingualism is gritty work because it requires diligence in learning the tenants of other faiths, the discipline to constantly step outside of our comfort zones into unfamiliar traditions, and the emotional resilience to accept critical differences in others because of our shared humanity.
+On the contrary, spiritual multilingualism is gritty work because it requires diligence in learning the tenets of other faiths, the discipline to constantly step outside of our comfort zones into unfamiliar traditions, and the emotional resilience to accept critical differences in others because of our shared humanity.
 These are traits I want to develop in my children to make them citizens of integrity in our diverse world.

 Am I concerned exposure and education in other religions will make my children less committed to a Christian faith?
 Not at all.
 Here are three reasons why.